jorgecontreras/tweeter/README.md

 ## Following:

-The “Following” link in the navigation bar should take the user to a page where they see all posts made by users that the current user follows.
+The “Following” link in the navigation bar takes the user to a page where they see all posts made by users that the current user follows.
-This page should behave just as the “All Posts” page does, just with a more limited set of posts.
+This page behaves just as the “All Posts” page does, just with a more limited set of posts.
-This page should only be available to users who are signed in.
+This page is only available to users who are signed in.

 ## Pagination: